ebeeton/buddhabrot-go/README.md

 ![Buddhabrot image](/samples/sample.png)

-This plot took about eight minutes on an eight-core machine using the parameters below.
+This plot took about a minute on an eight-core machine using the parameters below.

 ## Usage